Dominguezd01/Uproject/README.md

 Hi! 👋

-Uproject is a trello clone made in Svelte for my final project.
+Uproject is a Monday.com clone made in Svelte for my final project.

 This is just the front end of the app but you can find the backend here https://github.com/Dominguezd01/UprojectBackend.